The leaf space of a multiplicative foliation: Multiplicative subbundles of the tangent space .

 \subsection{Examples}

 The two examples in this subsection illustrate the general theory in the following sections.
-We study two completely integrable, multiplicative distributions on special classes of Lie groupoids and show that their spaces of leaves inherit groupoid structures.
-In general, we will have to assume that the distributions have constant rank, that the elements of special spanning families of vector fields are all \emph{complete} and that their leaves satisfy an additional condition on compatibility with the left translations.
-We will see that these two last regularity conditions are satisfied in both examples, although the studied distributions are here not necessarily subbundles of the tangent space. \begin{example} Let $M$ be a smooth manifold and $M\times M\,\rr\,M$ the pair groupoid (see Example \ref{ex_pair}).
-If $\mathcal D$ is a smooth subdistribution of $TM$, then $S:=\mathcal D\times\mathcal D\subseteq TM\times TM\simeq T(M\times M)$ is a multiplicative subdistribution of $TM\times TM\,\rr \,TM$.
-Its intersection with $T\Delta_M$ is $\Delta_{\mathcal D}$, where $\Delta_{\mathcal D}(m,m)=\{(v_m,v_m)\mid v_m\in\mathcal D(m)\}$, which is also a smooth subdistribution of $T\Delta_M$.
+We study two completely integrable, multiplicative smooth distributions on special classes of Lie groupoids and show that their spaces of leaves inherit groupoid structures.
+In the general theory, we will have to assume that the distributions have constant rank, that the elements of a special family of vector fields spanning $S$ are \emph{complete}, and that a compatibility condition on the leaves and the multiplication is satisfied.